ericatkins/Strava-Bulk-Privacy-Updater/README.md

 # Strava Bulk Privacy Updater 🚴🏃‍♂️

-*A Tampermonkey userscript to bulk-update Strava activity privacy settings.*
+*A Tampermonkey userscript to bulk-update Strava activity privacy settings.
+This script will run in your browser and cycle through all  your activites and update the privacy settings of each activity in bulk.*

 ## 📌 Overview